starburstdata/starburst-rhods/getting-started/README.md

 ````

-Now that the schema exists, you can start copying over the TPCH tables.
-Execute the SQL statements below from the **Query Editor** page in the Starburst Enterprise web UI to copy the tables.
+Now that the schema exists, you can start copying over the TPCH tables using standard ANSI SQL.
 ````
 CREATE TABLE hive.sep_demo.customer AS SELECT * FROM tpch.sf10.customer;
 CREATE TABLE hive.sep_demo.lineitem AS SELECT * FROM tpch.sf10.lineitem;